Entry rules

 Thanks to Obside's interface "no code" you only need to describe your strategy in natural language, and our artificial intelligence creates the resulting trading robot.

-The entry rules determine when to open a position, whether it is for a buy (Long) or a sell (Short).
+The entry rules determine when to open a position, whether for a buy (Long) or a sell (Short).

 Note:

-• In trading, a strategy must include both entry and exit rules to actively manage positions.
+• In trading, a strategy must include both entry and exit rules to manage positions actively.

-• In investment, you can define entry rules only if you wish to accumulate assets without planning systematic selling.
+• In investment, you can define entry rules only if you intend to accumulate assets without planning systematic selling.

 How to effectively write entry rules?

-Obside's artificial intelligence understands a very wide range of phrasings, but a smooth and logical syntax maximizes interpretation effectiveness.
+Obside's artificial intelligence understands a very wide range of formulations, but a fluid and logical syntax maximizes the effectiveness of interpretation.
 Well-structured and clearly punctuated sentences reduce the risk of error.

 What are the current capabilities of Obside's AI?

-Our artificial intelligence is constantly improving, and our long-term goal is the ability to test and automate all kinds of strategies, even the most complex.
+Our artificial intelligence is constantly improving, and we ultimately aim for the ability to test and automate all kinds of strategies, even the most complex.
 Many possibilities are available to you, including:

 Use of different timeframes

-The backtest of your strategy is done on the timeframe you specify in your rules.
-You can combine conditions occurring on different timeframes.
+The backtest of your strategy is performed on the timeframe you specify in your rules.
+It is possible for you to combine conditions that occur on different timeframes.
 For example, one condition must occur on a 1-hour chart, while another must occur on a 15-minute chart.
 You must therefore specify the timeframe to analyze for each condition involving a different timeframe.

 The smallest usable timeframe is 1 minute.